 Our research and development efforts focus on improving and enhancing our core technologies and know-how relating to the semiconductor solutions we offer to the flat panel display industry.
 In particular, we have committed a significant portion of our resources to the research and development of non-driver products because we believe in the long-term business prospects of such products and are committed to continuing to diversify our product portfolio.
-Although a significant portion of the resources at our integrated circuit design center are invested in advanced research for future products.
+Although a significant portion of the resources at our integrated circuit design center are invested in advanced research for future products, we continue to invest in improving the performance and reducing the costs of our existing products.
 Our application engineers, who provide on-system verification of semiconductors and product specifications, and field application engineers, who provide on-site engineering support at our customers' offices or factories, work closely with panel manufacturers to co-develop display solutions for their electronic devices.
 In 2007, 2008 and 2009, we incurred research and development expenses of \$73.9 million, \$87.6 million and \$71.4 million, respectively, representing 8.0%, 10.5% and 10.3% of our revenues, respectively.